 - The bacteria is spread from person to person through coughing and sneezing, or touching something that the infected person has touched.

 Who is most at risk?

-Young children who have not yet completed the National Immunisation Schedule (see prevention below) and children who are not immunised, or only partially immunised, are most at risk from pertussis.
+Babies and toddlers who have not yet completed the National Immunisation Schedule (see prevention below) and children who are not immunised, or only partially immunised, are most at risk from pertussis.

 - protects against infection

 - reduces the number of people in the community that can transmit the bacteria.

 Booster vaccinations are recommended for adults in regular contact with infants, for the following reasons: (1)